 Three state beaches in the Adirondacks had temporary closures this summer because of high coliform bacteria counts or algae blooms, according to environmental authorities.

-Updated reports in mid-September showed some continuing blooms on Champlain and new blooms found on a small lake and a pond in the northern Adirondacks.
+Updated reports in September and early October showed some continuing blooms on Champlain and new blooms noted on three ponds in the northern Adirondacks.

 The beach at Limekiln Lake in Inlet was closed four times — on July 6, July 23, Aug.
 6 and Aug.
 8 — because of E. Coli levels above health standards, the Department of Environmental Conservation said.